Skip Navigation

 • Comprehensiveness: Depth matters.
 Google favours thorough, in-depth content.
 Use subheadings, bullet points, and tables to improve readability and help users (and search engines) find information easily.
 Include related keywords and subtopics to showcase the breadth of your coverage.

 We all know the algorithm has been rocked with the latest core update that focuses heavily on rewarding sites with helpful, rich and in-depth content.
-Many of our clients, including Norwich Glass Company and EASE, have seen a noticeable positive impact on their visibility in the SERPs following this recent update as a result.
+Many of our clients, including Norwich Glass Company, Norfolk Garden Services and EASE, have seen a noticeable positive impact on their visibility in the SERPs following this recent update as a result.

 Do links still matter?